Property Litigation FAQs

 - Within current litigation relating to forfeiture for rent arrears, the tenant cannot be evicted until (at least) 30th June 2020.

-- Landlords will not be able to rely on arrears between today and (at least) 30th June 2020 as delayed payment by the tenant, if seeking possession on the basis of such arrears.
+- Landlords will not be able to rely on arrears between today and (at least) 30th June 2020 as delayed payment by the tenant, if seeking to object a lease renewal on the basis of such arrears.

 The date of 30th June 2020 is the date currently given, but can be changed by Secretary of State.